brudnak/hosted-tenant-rancher/README.md

-# Hosted / Tenant Rancher
+# Hosted/Tenant Rancher

+This guide walks you through running and managing a Hosted/Tenant Rancher using Jenkins.

 ## Running in Jenkins

-##### Prerequisites
+### Prerequisites

-You'll need to create a s3 bucket in AWS us-east-2 specifically for this Jenkins job to use.
-It will store the Terraform state file.
-Naming it something like "<your-initials>-hosted-tenant-tf", and putting that name in the configuration file below.
-You'll only be able to create 1 hosted/tenant setup at a time.
-If you try running it again, there is a check for an existing state file and it will fail.
+1. An existing S3 bucket dedicated to this task.
+    - You only need to create this once and can reuse it for all future runs.
-So before running the job again, you'll need to run the Jenkins cleanup job which will run a `terrafor destroy` on the infrastructure, and also cleanup the state file in the s3 bucket.
+    - A Jenkins cleanup job will delete the Terraform state file in the S3 bucket.

+2. A completed configuration file (see the Config File Setup section).
+Copy and paste the YAML into the Jenkins job.

-##### Estimated Time
+### Time Estimates

-The job takes about `~15 minutes` to run for either creation and deletion.
-This is because the time it takes to spin up & delete the RDS Aurora MySQL databases.
+The job typically takes around 15 minutes for both creation and deletion.
+This is primarily due to the time required to spin up and delete the RDS Aurora MySQL databases.

+### Job Execution

+- Only one hosted/tenant job can be run per S3 bucket.
+- If a Terraform state file exists in your S3 bucket, you must run the cleanup job before you can run another job.
+- To create more than one hosted/tenant setup simultaneously, provide different S3 bucket names for each.
+Please note each bucket's name for the cleanup process.

+### Cleanup

+To run the Hosted/Tenant Cleanup Jenkins Job, use the same configuration file you used to create the setup.
+The job needs to initialize the state file in the S3 bucket before executing the `terraform destroy` command.

-## Setup
+## Config File Setup

-There should be a file named `config.yml` that sits at the top level of this repository sitting next to the `README.md`.
-It should match the following, replaced with your values.
+A `config.yml` file should be present at the root of the repository, alongside this `README.md`.
+If running locally, ensure it matches the following template, replacing placeholders with your actual values.
+If running in Jenkins, paste this YAML into the job.

 ```yml
 s3: